-- Develop planning strategies necessary to translate two-dimensional information into a three- dimensional prototype. - Use critical thinking and problem solving techniques in the construction of a prototype. - Create a variety of computer aided drawings using AutoCAD, and Solidworks. - Create programs to be used on CNC (computer numerical control) milling machines using Surf CAM software. - Construct 3D models using a variety of rapid prototyping processes. - Produce highly detailed and accurate parts using the laser machining center. - Fabricate silicone rubber molds and rigid molds suitable for casting. - Build patterns and molds to be used for vacuum forming. - Create jigs and fixtures necessary for special machining operations. - Select and apply a variety of industrial finishes on various materials. - Effectively estimate the time and cost to design and fabricate a prototype. - Manage computer files and utilize a variety of technically related software. - Work efficiently as a part of a team, or independently.
+- Develop planning strategies necessary to translate two-dimensional information into a three- dimensional prototype. - Use critical thinking and problem solving techniques in the construction of a prototype. - Create a variety of computer aided drawings using AutoCAD and SolidWorks. - Create programs to be used on CNC (computer numerical control) milling machines using Surf CAM software. - Construct 3D models using a variety of rapid prototyping processes. - Produce highly detailed and accurate parts using the laser machining center. - Fabricate silicone rubber molds and rigid molds suitable for casting. - Build patterns and molds to be used for vacuum forming. - Create jigs and fixtures necessary for special machining operations. - Select and apply a variety of industrial finishes on various materials.
+Effectively estimate the time and cost - to design and fabricate a prototype. - Manage computer files and utilize a variety of technically related software. - Work efficiently as a part of a team, or independently. - Safely operate all hand tools,

-- Safely operate all hand tools, metalworking, and woodworking equipment typically used in a professional model shop. - Effectively select appropriate materials and adhesives and understand their properties. - Use proper sanding and finishing techniques on various materials. - Understand various design and engineering processes as they relate to the Prototype & Design Industry.
+- metalworking, and woodworking equipment typically used in a professional model shop. - Effectively select appropriate materials and adhesives and understand their properties. - Use proper sanding and finishing techniques on various materials. - Understand various design and engineering processes as they relate to the Prototype & Design Industry.

-- Completed application. - High school transcript or equivalent.
+- $\bullet \ Completed \ application.$ - High school transcript or equivalent.
 (For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - High school background in mathematics and science. - High school algebra or equivalent. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Arithmetic, 65; Reading Comprehension, 55; Sentence Skills, 75.
-Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
+Students not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
 Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
-To learn more about these assessments and program benchmark scores, please contact a counselor (920) 498-5444 or (888) 385-6982. - Familiar with Microsoft Word and File Management.
+To learn more about these assessments and program benchmarks scores, please contact a counselor at (920) 498-5444 or (888) 385-6982 - Familiar with Microsoft Word and File Management.